 Who I am

-Candace means luminescent (think in-candes-ence).
-I reflect back to the world what I see in it, highlighting where attention is needed and lighting up the paths of possible action.
-From this spirit comes my passion for writing as well as my ability to serve those who are having difficulty seeing the obstacles – and solutions – that are right in front of them.
+Candace means luminescent (think candid, candle, incandesence).
+I search the world for hidden challenges, highlighting where attention is needed and lighting up the paths of possible action.
+From this spirit comes my passion for clear communication and drive to innovate at the outer edges of human experience.

 What I've been up to